All Episodes

 On the one hand, he's been pretending that he and Trump are basically soulmates and on the exact same wavelength for years.

-Alex's information has changed the course of history and Trump loves what he does and has since day one.
+Alex's information has changed the course of history, and Trump loves what he does and has since day one.

 On the other hand, none of that's true.

-Kind of no-win situation for Alex if he wants to keep up that charade.
+Trump being in Austin is a kind of no-win situation for Alex if he wants to keep up that charade.

 Because Alex knows that if he goes to this plant, his audience will expect him to be greeted warmly by Trump as a hero and as a guest.